shlomimatichin/Pymake3/README.rst

 Contributing
 ============
-Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+Please read CONTRIBUTING.rst for details on our code of conduct, and the process for submitting pull requests to us.

 Versioning
 ==========